Vaccinations & microchips

 More and more of us are taking our pets with us on our travels.
 Just like humans, your pet needs documentation proving that they are eligible to travel.

 We’ve helped many clients get their pets approved and ready for travel, so we’re experts at making sure all the boxes are ticked.
-The passport issuing process can take up to one month, so bear this in mind before making your travel arrangements.
+The certificate issuing process can take up to one month, so bear this in mind before making your travel arrangements.

 Book an appointment today